MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ### Bot logic

-The bot object contains the conversational reasoning or logic for a turn and exposes a turn handler.
-The SDK provides a few ways to organize the bot logic.
+The bot object contains the conversational reasoning or logic for a turn and exposes a _turn handler_, which is the method that can accept incoming activities from the bot adapter.

+The SDK provides a couple different paradigms for managing your bot logic.

+- _Activity handlers_ provide an event-driven model in which the incoming activity types and sub-types are the events.
+This can be good for bots that have limited, short interactions with the user.
   - Use an [activity handler](bot-activity-handler-concept.md) and implement handlers for each activity type or sub-type your bot will recognize and react to.
   - Use a [Teams activity handler](bot-builder-basics-teams.md) to create bots that can connect to the Teams channel.
 (The Teams channel requires the bot to handle some channel-specific behavior.)
-- Use the [dialogs library](bot-builder-concept-dialog.md) to manage a long-running conversation with the user:
+- The [dialogs library](bot-builder-concept-dialog.md) provides a state-based model to manage a long-running conversation with the user.
-  - Use an activity handler and a _component dialog_ for a sequential conversational model.
+  - Use an activity handler and a _component dialog_ for largely sequential conversations.
     See [about component and waterfall dialogs](bot-builder-concept-waterfall-dialogs.md) for more information.
-  - Use a _dialog manager_ and an _adaptive dialog_ for a flexible conversational model that can handle a wider range of user interaction. <!-- Your bot class can forward activities to the dialog manager directly or pass them through an activity handler first. -->
+  - Use a _dialog manager_ and an _adaptive dialog_ for flexible conversation flow that can handle a wider range of user interaction. <!-- Your bot class can forward activities to the dialog manager directly or pass them through an activity handler first. -->
     See the [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) for more information.
 - Implement your own bot class and provide your own logic for handling each turn.
 See how to [create your own prompts to gather user input](bot-builder-primitive-prompts.md) for an example of what this might look like.